sandra-herbst/food-mood/README.md

 # Setup

 1. Create ```.env``` file
-2. Start project
+2. Start project.
+If no database is found, the seeder is automatically executed with the sample data when the project is started.
  ```
  docker compose up
  ```
-If no database is found, the seeder is automatically executed with the sample data when the project is started.
 3. Access frontend at: http://localhost:3000/login
 4. Login credentials
  - email: admin@admin.de